Logging From Node.js

 Note that if the message's severity is below the severity threshold set up when initializing the logger, it will not be sent to AppSignal.

-You can query and filter on message contents and attribute values from within the Log Management tool.
+You can query and filter on message contents and attribute values using our query syntax.

 Usage with Winston